5 Common Wedding Planning Problems (and How to Solve Them)

 • Clarify Services: Ask what services are included with your venue or planner to avoid surprises and set clear expectations.

-Problem #4: How to Prepare for Rain on Your Wedding Day
+Problem #4: No Backup Plan for Bad Weather on Your Wedding Day

 An outdoor wedding can be magical, but the one thing you can’t control is the weather.
 You don’t want to rely on wishful thinking when rain is in the forecast!
 Instead of crossing your fingers for a perfect day, have a solid Plan B ready.